MiraclePlus/coding-competitions-archive/hashcode/hashcode_2020_qualification_round/statement.md

+# Hash Code

-# hash code Book scanning
+Book scanning

 Problem statement for the Online Qualification Round of Hash Code 2020